 Throw in traffic in and around New York at one end, Washington in the middle, and Atlanta at the other end, and we’re talking 16 hours.
 Throw in rest stops, preferably in Delaware, near Richmond, near Raleigh, and in South Carolina, and it’ll be closer to 19 hours.
 Still wanna drive?
 Didn’t think so.

 Take the train?
-Amtrak's New York-to-New Orleans train, the Crescent, leaves Penn Station at 2:15 PM and arrives at 8:13 AM the next morning. nd the round-trip fare is $516.
-Ye gods.
-It's as long as driving and riding the bus, and costs more than twice as much as the bus.
+Amtrak’s New York-to-New Orleans train, the Crescent, leaves Penn Station at 2:15 PM and arrives at 8:13 AM the next morning.
+The round-trip fare is $346.
+It’s as long as driving and riding the bus, and costs more than twice as much as the bus.
 The station is at 1688 Peachtree Street NW at Deering Road, due north of downtown.
-Take the 110 bus into downtown.
+From there, take the 110 bus into downtown.

 So unless you can con someone into sharing the driving and the gas costs, the best way to get from New York to Atlanta is by plane.
-If you don’t mind making a stopover at Douglas International Airport in Charlotte, then, if you book now, US Airways can get you from Newark Liberty International Airport to Hartsfield-Jackson International Airport (named for 2 late Mayors of Atlanta) for $442 round-trip.
-True, that's almost as expensive as the train, but 4½ hours each way beats the hell out of 18.
+If you don’t mind making a stopover at Douglas International Airport in Charlotte, then, if you book now, US Airways can get you from Newark Liberty International Airport to Hartsfield-Jackson International Airport (named for 2 late Mayors of Atlanta) for a little over $400 round-trip.
+True, that’s more expensive than the train, but 4½ hours each way beats the hell out of 18.

-The Metropolitan Atlanta Rapid Transit Authority (MARTA) subway from Hartsfield to Five Points takes just half an hour.
-A single trip on any MARTA train is $2.50 -- a little higher than New York's $2.25.
+The Metropolitan Atlanta Rapid Transit Authority (MARTA) subway from Hartsfield-Jackson to Five Points takes just half an hour.
+A single trip on any MARTA train is $2.50, the same as New York's.
 A 10-trip is no bargain at $25.
 The subway started running with tokens in 1979, and switched to farecards in 2006.

 Tickets.
 The Braves rarely sell out, except for the World Series.
 Even during the 1999 NLCS, Met fans found it not so difficult to get tickets at the 50,097-seat Turner Field.
-So for a regular-season game, even for a team that just clinched a Wild Card berth, it should be a snap.
-The Braves are averaging 29,117 per game, less than 60 percent of capacity.
+The Braves averaged 29,878 per home game last season, and are averaging 30,498 this season.
+So for a regular-season game, even for a team that has conteded for the Playoffs the last few years, it should be a snap.

 Since the opponent is New York, premium pricing will be used.
-The most expensive seats, the Henry Aaron Seats right behind home plate, go for $95.
-Field Reserved go for $60, Terrace Infield for $55, Field for $50, Terrace View for $40, Terrace Reserved for $39, Upper Box for $26, and Upper Pavilion seats, in the upper deck from first base to right field, are $13.
+The most expensive seats, the Henry Aaron Seats right behind home plate, go for $111.
+Field Reserved go for $57, Terrace Infield for $46, Terrace View for $60, Terrace Reserved for $35, Upper Box for $25, and Upper Pavilion seats, in the upper deck from first base to right field, are $12.
 For games against less-demanding teams, they're just $6.
-No, that's not a misprint: Six dollars.
+No, that’s not a misprint: Six dollars.

 “The Ted” was named after broadcasting mogul and former Braves and NBA Atlanta Hawks owner Ted Turner.
 His real name is actually not Theodore, but Robert Edward Turner III – after Robert E. Lee.
 Since his father was already “Bob,” he went with Edward, and, like a number of people named Edward, including the late Senator Kennedy of Massachusetts, his “Edward” became “Ted.”

-Outside The Ted are statues of Braves greats Henry "Hank" Aaron and Phil Niekro, and the greatest baseball player born in Georgia, Ty Cobb.
-Although Jackie Robinson was born in Georgia, he grew up outside Los Angeles, so while his Number 42 is posted with the Braves' retired numbers, there is no statue of him outside Turner Field.
+Outside The Ted are statues of Braves greats Henry “Hank” Aaron, Phil Niekro and Warren Spahn -- even though Spahn was with the Braves in Boston and Milwaukee, and never threw a pitch for Atlanta -- and the greatest baseball player born in Georgia, Ty Cobb.
+Although Jackie Robinson was born in Georgia, he grew up outside Los Angeles, so while his Number 42 is posted with the Braves’ retired numbers, there is no statue of him outside Turner Field.

 Inside, expect the usual post-1992, post-Camden Yards concourses, lighting, and decorations (team-specific, of course).
-While the park is south of downtown and open at its north end, don't expect to see a nice view of skyscrapers: The field points northeast, technically away from downtown, and the Atlanta skyline isn't all that impressive to someone from New York.
-To someone from Chattanooga, maybe.
+While the park is south of downtown and open at its north end, don't expect to see a nice view of skyscrapers: The field points northeast, technically away from downtown.

 As with most of these new parks, they have higher-end restaurants, too: The Braves Chophouse (a.k.a.
 “Top of the Chop”) and, in yet another thing named after Aaron, the 755 Club.
 Not sure what the dress code is for a Southern ballpark’s high-end restaurant, but don’t look to the “You might be a redneck” jokes of Atlanta-suburbs native and major Braves fan Jeff Foxworthy for inspiration: If you have any doubt as to whether what you’ve got would be appropriate for the same kind of restaurant at Citi Field or Yankee Stadium II, don’t go in.